The world of cryptocurrency and blockchain is constantly evolving, and quickly.

 Ordinals inscriptions open up new opportunities for Bitcoin to be used in ways that go beyond its original purpose as a digital currency, and has the potential to bring new and exciting use cases to the world of cryptocurrency.

 About Gamma.io and Ordinals inscriptions

-Gamma consists of three core platforms: its user-first marketplace for exploring and collecting NFTs, its creator-first launchpad for artists to deploy fully-tested no-code, smart contracts in minutes, and its social platform, which brings together creators and collectors in an engaging and Web3-native way.
+Gamma consists of three core platforms: its user-first NFT marketplace for exploring and collecting NFT collections both on Bitcoin and on Stacks, its creator-first launchpad for artists to deploy fully-tested no-code, smart contracts in minutes, and its social platform, which brings together creators and collectors in an engaging and Web3-native way.

-In February 2023, Gamma also launched its no-code creator platform for inscribing Ordinals.
-The platform makes ordinals accessible to anyone with a Bitcoin address.
+Gamma launched its no-code creator platform for inscribing Ordinals as well as its Ordinals marketplace.
+The platform makes ordinals accessible for creation, trading, selling and buying, to anyone with a Bitcoin address.
 NFT wallets such as Xverse Wallet and Hiro Wallet support Bitcoin Ordinal functionality, making it easier to set up a Bitcoin (BTC) address for your Ordinal.
 BTC can be purchased on various cryptocurrency exchanges such as Coinbase.